-Capacities of the Hungarian women's movement changed in many ways during the last years.
-Certain aspects of capacity change point to a maturing and diversification of the movement, while more recently we also see tendencies pointing towards abeyance or even collapse.
-By 2010, when the first Orbán government came to power, Hungary had few women's movement organizations, mainly Budapest based NGO serving a relatively diversified set of functions: providing services, legal advocacy or awareness raising and communication, but with no grassroots capacity.
-The almost immediate restructuring of the gender equality architecture by the government in 2010, largely blocked communication with state actors.
-The early Orbán government years (2012-2013) witnessed one of the most prominent disruptive feminist protests in some time, which aimed for the criminalization of domestic violence.
-The petition was initiated by an ordinary woman, Halász Pálma, in the name of her organization "Life, Value Foundation".
-While the mobilization initially avoided any association with women's groups, it was joined in later stages by the main women's groups active in the field: NANE, Patent, MONA and Amnesty.
-Over one hundred thousand signatures were collected, serious street and Facebook based protest actions started.
-Not only were street protests and Facebook activism more forceful than before, new allies have also emerged.
+The capacities of the Hungarian women's movement have changed in many ways during the last few years.
+Certain aspects point to a maturing and diversification of the movement, while more recently there have also been tendencies pointing towards abeyance or even collapse.
+By 2010, when the first Orbán Government came to power, there were few women's movement organizations, mainly Budapest-based NGOs providing services, legal advocacy or awareness raising and communication but with no grassroots capacity.
+The almost immediate restructuring of the gender equality architecture by the Government in

+2010 largely blocked their communication with state actors.
+The early Orbán Government years (2012-2013) witnessed one of the most prominent disruptive feminist protests in some time, which aimed for the criminalization of domestic violence.
+The petition was initiated by an ordinary woman, Halász Pálma, in the name of her organization, Life-Value Foundation.
+While the mobilization initially avoided any association with women's organizations, it was joined in later stages by the main women's groups active in the field: NANE, Patent, MONA and Amnesty.
+Over 100,000 signatures were collected, and not only were street protests and Facebook activism more forceful than before but also new allies emerged.
 After 2013, when domestic violence was ultimately criminalized, mobilization decreased.
-Excluded from policy processes and even service provision and in absence of grassroots capacity, Hungarian women's rights NGO are almost suspended.
-Resistance shifted to non-NGO activism, to Facebook groups and mailing lists, isolated activism, academics and MPs and is mainly localized in workshops or academia.
+Excluded from policy processes and even service provision and in the absence of grassroots capacity, women's rights NGOs are almost inactive.
+Resistance shifted to non-NGO activism-Facebook groups and mailing lists, isolated activism, academics and MPs-and is now mainly localized in workshops or academia.
 While most existing organizations faltered, some new feminist initiatives emerged.
-These are fragmented and not necessarily tied to organizations, yet their presence contributes to intensified feminist debates and a diversification and maturity in the movement (Krizsán and Sebestyén, 2019 forthcoming).
-Diversification emerges in the Hungarian scene between veteran activists and a new generation of mostly non-affiliated activists bringing new strategies to the movement and an intersectional angle.
-Yet, as previous activism, new waves of activism are also far less dense in Hungary than in some other contexts in the region.
-(Source: Krizsán and Sebestyén, 2019 forthcoming)
+These are fragmented and not necessarily tied to organizations, yet their presence contributes to intensified feminist debates and a diversification and increasing maturity in the movement.
+Diversification emerges between veteran activists and a new generation of mostly non-affiliated activists bringing new strategies to the movement and an intersectional angle.
+Yet, as with previous activism, new waves of activism are also far less dense in Hungary than in some other contexts in the region (Krizsán and Sebestyén 2019).